Filipanderssondev/course3_projectgroup2_security_system/docs/Instructions/manual.md

-# 🚨 SAFE Security System - User Manual for Dummies
+# SAFE Security System

-## 📌 What is the SAFE Security System?
+## What is the SAFE Security System?
 The SAFE Security System is a **simple home security system** that detects movement and alerts you with a **buzzer (alarm)** and a **blinking red light**.

 This system is controlled by an **Arduino board** and includes: